 Reviewed prescribing information of all drugs in the policy.
 Clarified that Humira (adalimumab) (AbbVie) [NDCs starting with 00074] is the preferred Humira product for rheumatoid arthritis.
 Added Simlandi (adalimumab-ryvk) and adalimumab-ryvk (Simlandi unbranded) as preferred products.
 Clarified that the medications listed in this policy are subject to the product's FDA dosage and administration prescribing information.
-Added the following note to the rheumatoid arthritis criteria regarding the preferred adalimumab product list: This list of preferred adalimumab products does not apply to one Open formulary (Formulary ID: 6062; Rx Plan F1) and one Incentive formulary (Formulary ID: 6064; Rx Plan G3).
-The preferred adalimumab products for members with these custom Open and Incentive formulary plans are the following: Adalimumab-adaz (Hyrimoz unbranded), adalimumab-adbm (Cyltezo unbranded), adalimumabryvk (Simlandi unbranded), Cyltezo (adalimumab-adbm), Humira (adalimumab) (AbbVie) [NDCs starting with 00074], and Simlandi (adalimumab-ryvk).
-More details can be found in policy 5.01.647 Medical Necessity Criteria for Custom Incentive and Open Formularies.
+Added the following note to the rheumatoid arthritis criteria regarding the preferred adalimumab product list: This list of preferred adalimumab products does not apply to one Open formulary (Formulary ID: 6062; Rx Plan F1) and one Preferred formulary (Formulary ID: 6064; Rx Plan G3).
+The preferred adalimumab products for members with these custom Open and Preferred formulary plans are the following: Adalimumab-adaz (Hyrimoz unbranded), adalimumab-adbm (Cyltezo unbranded), adalimumabryvk (Simlandi unbranded), Cyltezo (adalimumab-adbm), Humira (adalimumab) (AbbVie) [NDCs starting with 00074], and Simlandi (adalimumab-ryvk).
+More details can be found in policy 5.01.647 Medical Necessity Criteria for Custom Open and Preferred Formularies.
 Please check the member Plan booklet or member ID card to determine whether this list of preferred adalimumab products applies.
 The following changes are effective January 3, 2025.
 Updated Hyrimoz (Sandoz) (adalimumab-adaz) [NDCs starting with 61314] from a preferred product to a non-preferred product.
 Changed Ruxience (rituximab-pvvr) to a preferred product.
 Changed Rituxan (rituximab) and Rituxan Hycela (rituximab and hyaluronidase human) to non-preferred products.
 Updated coverage criteria for Riabni (rituximab-arrx), Rituxan, and Rituxan Hycela to require the individual has had an adequate trial and failure with Ruxience or Truxima.

 Policy updated to indicate that Site of Service Medical Necessity criteria does not apply to Alaska fully-insured members pursuant to Alaska HB 226 (accessed January 3, 2025).
 Clarified that non-formulary exception review authorizations for all drugs listed in this policy may be approved up to 12 months.
 Added an exception to the site-of-service requirements for certain individuals receiving treatment for cytokine release syndrome (CRS).
-Removed Humira

-(adalimumab) (AbbVie) [NDCs starting with 00074] as a first-line step therapy option for the rheumatoid arthritis criteria.
+Removed Humira (adalimumab) (AbbVie) [NDCs starting with 00074] as a first-line step therapy option for the rheumatoid arthritis criteria.
+Clarified that the Site of Service Medical Necessity criteria can apply to injection drugs.
+Updated note for rheumatoid arthritis criteria to the following: This medical necessity criteria does not apply to one Open formulary (Formulary ID: 6062; Rx Plan F1) and one Preferred formulary (Formulary ID: 6064; Rx Plan G3).
+The criteria for members with these custom Open and Preferred formulary plans can be found in policy 5.01.647 Medical Necessity Criteria for Custom Open and Preferred Formularies.